 These decisions are for JCVI.
 Their current prioritisation plan does not include household members of NHS staff or clinically vulnerable people automatically – although in some cases family members may be eligible in their own right.

-All of the vaccines will be tested on between 15,000 to 50,000 people across the world.
+All of the vaccines are tested on between 15,000 to 50,000 people across the world.
 They are tested on both men and women, on people from different ethnic backgrounds, and of all ages between 18-84.

-The studies have also looked as to whether the vaccines work on people with certain medical conditions and in older people, as their immune responses can work less effectively and therefore give them less protection through vaccines.
-As a result of this testing on a representative sample of the population, we can be confident that an approved vaccine will be effective for the wider population in the UK.
+The trials have looked at whether the vaccines work on people with certain medical conditions and in older people, as their immune responses can work less effectively and therefore give them less protection through vaccines.
+As a result of this testing on a representative sample of the population, we can be confident that any vaccine that is approved will be effective for the wider population in the UK.

-There will be further studies to look at how best to use the different vaccines, for example, which vaccine is most effective in which individuals and what sized dose is most effective A number of vaccines remain in development, and these may offer benefits over the first approved vaccine/s.
+Ongoing studies continue to look at how to get even more benefit from the different vaccines, for example, which vaccine is most effective in which individuals and is a particular sized dose is more effective.
+A number of vaccines remain in development, and these may offer benefits over and above those of the first approved vaccines.

-All this ongoing research will be vitally important to ensure we get the best protection from the vaccine.
-Research and vaccine development will not end with the first approved vaccine – there will be a process of continuous improvement.
+All this ongoing research is vitally important to ensure we get the best protection from the vaccines.
+Research and vaccine development did not end with the first approved vaccine – there will be a process of continuous improvement.

 For both vaccines trial participants included a range of those from various ages, immune-compromised and those with underlying health conditions, and both found the efficacy of the vaccine translates through all the subgroups.